 - preference in participating on panels sponsored by DRM

-- the right to compete for the Gillingham Prize
+- the right to compete for the Gillingham Prize for best article in the JMMH

-F. Why should one become a member of DRM?
+- Why should one become a member of DRM?

 It is very much in the interests of both the field of medieval military history and all producing scholars in that field to support DRM and to keep the JMMH alive and well.
 Not only has the DRM website become an increasingly significant research tool for both students and producing scholars, but in the twelve years of its existence, the JMMH, produced by the society, has become the major outlet for original articles on all aspects of medieval military history, articles written not only by well-established authors, but also by younger members of the profession seeking to get their work into print.
 While journals dedicated to the history of the crusades will print articles on that topic and other medieval journals will accept the occasional piece on medieval military matters, no other publication is dedicated entirely to such offerings.
 The works that have appeared in JMMH range chronologically from the early Middle Ages to its closing centuries and geographically include Britain, Western and Eastern Europe, the Near East, North Africa, and Central Asia.
 On top of all this, the turn-around time on articles tends to be faster than most other potential outlets and one cannot beat the price!